jaeyk/jaeyk.github.io/index.md

 ## Community building

 I love learning from other people who share similar research interests and building interdisciplinary communities.
-I have developed a large and growing network of [collaborators](https://raw.githubusercontent.com/jaeyk/jaeyk.github.io/gh-pages/coauthors.png) across social sciences and engineering.
-I co-organized the first partner location of the [the Summer Institute in Computational Social Science](https://sicss.io/) (SICSS) in the [Bay Area](https://sicss.io/2020/bay_area/) (2020, co-hosted by UC Berkeley and Stanford) and [South Korea](https://sicss.io/2022/korea/) (2022, co-hosted by KAIST and KDI School).
+I have developed a large and growing network of [collaborators](https://raw.githubusercontent.com/jaeyk/jaeyk.github.io/gh-pages/coauthors.png) across social sciences and engineering and co-organized the first partner location of the [the Summer Institute in Computational Social Science](https://sicss.io/) (SICSS) in the [Bay Area](https://sicss.io/2020/bay_area/) (2020, co-hosted by UC Berkeley and Stanford) and [South Korea](https://sicss.io/2022/korea/) (2022, co-hosted by KAIST and KDI School).

 ## Contact